Indicia-Team/indicia-docs/administrating/warehouse/warehouse-installation.rst

   After installing PostGreSQL 9.6.3 on Windows, Stack Builder was used to install PostGIS 2.5.1.
-Right-clicked on the 'Databases' icon and selected 'Create > Database' to invole database creation dialog.
+Right-clicked on the 'Databases' icon and selected 'Create > Database' to invoke the database creation dialog.
 You can either use the 'General' tab to create the 'indicia' database, or use the 'SQL' tab to run the following SQL ::